bilalghanem/multilingual_irony/README.md

 This corpus has been used also in IDAT shared task at FIRE-2019: [IDAT@FIRE2019: Overview of the Track onIrony Detection in Arabic Tweets](http://irlab.daiict.ac.in/~Parth/T4-1.pdf)

-We distribute the Ids of the annotated tweets only.
+We distribute only the Ids of the annotated tweets due to [Twitter policy](https://developer.twitter.com/en/developer-terms/agreement-and-policy).

-If you have any problem with the dataset, feel free to contact us.
+If you face any problem with the dataset, feel free to contact us.